1337rout/cpt-album-review/readme.md

 - Click Publish
 - You will now have a shortcode above the Publish Metabox that you can copy and past anywhere you would like.
 - This shortcode can also be found in Album Review > All Album Reviews
+- You also have two other shortcodes.
+One to show recent album reveiws and another to show album reviews by genere.
+- To show the most recent albums you have reviewed use the shortcode <code>[recent-albums]</code>.
+The default amount is 5 albums.
+You can override this by adding the following into your shortcode. <code>[recent-albums albums="3"]</code>.
+Change the 3 to however many albums you would like to show.
+- To show albums from a certain genere, you can use the shortcode like the following <code>[albums-genre genre="punk"]</code>.
+The default number of albums to get from a genere is 5.
+You can change this by adding the same <code>albums="3"</code> like the recent-albums shortcode. i.e <code>[albums-genre genre="edm" albums="2"]</code>.